 General admission to MCTC does not guarantee acceptance into a specific career/technical program.
 Applicants to programs with waitlists will be notified of their admission status to the specific career/technical program.
-Additional admission requirements and application deadlines apply to the following: International Student Admission, Air Traffic Control, Law Enforcement, Postsecondary Education Option (PSEO), Power of YOU, Nursing, Cinema Production, Cinematography, Directing and Producing, Editing and Postproduction, and Screenwriting.
+Additional admission requirements and application deadlines apply to the following: International Student Admission, Air Traffic Control, Law Enforcement, Postsecondary Education Option (PSEO), Power of YOU, Nursing, and the Cinema Division.
 Contact the Admissions Office (Student Services Center, T.2200) or refer to the College website for additional information regarding admission requirements for these programs.